artineering-io/flair-docs/flair/materials/flair-shader.md

     <figcaption>Albedo Texture with different tint colors and a Diffuse Factor of 0.85</figcaption>
 </figure>

+Albedo textures with an alpha channel will only show transparency if the [Transparent](#transparent) setting is activated.
+Any albedo transparency will be overriden if you specify a custom _transparency map_ or _alpha mask_.

 ### Normal Map
 _Normal Map_ is a texture which contains normal inclination deviations of the surface in the red and green channels, adding geometric detail without using polygons.
 Click on the checkerboard icon to select a texture.